vkotlyk/test-driven-security/README.md

 There should be 2 corresponding tests ('Invalid password' and 'Invalid login') that should go green.

+Note: another place where the attacker may perform account enumeration is forgotten email feature.
+Always say something like 'email sent' event when they put gibberish.

 ## Rate limit [rate_limit]

 Let's simulate a situation with an attacker making an excessive number of